This post may contain affiliate links and / or I may have received one or more of the products mentioned for free in exchange for my honest review.

 - 2 cups fruit and veggies.

-- If I add peanut butter, it's 2tbs.
+- If I add peanut butter or coconut oil, it’s 1-2tbs.

-- If I add coconut oil, cinnamon, chia seeds, ginger, etc, then I usually start with 1tbs of that extra, then add more if I feel like it!
+- If I add cinnamon, chia seeds, ginger, etc, I usually start with 1 tsp.
+Then add more if I feel like it!